 In total, we have to test about 4100 SiPM tiles and their performance at -50 C. The first step is a visual check of resin (epoxy) surface quality for dust and bubbles.
 The second step is to simultaneously test 16 arrays which are put on a large testing PCB (see Figure 12).
 Each array is supplied by an individual voltage source that allows precisely controlling the current of each array.
 In dark conditions, by using 16 self-stabilised LEDs, we can arrange the scan of 16 arrays simultaneously by using 16-channel ADC.
 Each LED is calibrated using reference SiPM sitting next to each array.
-The LEDs are placed above arrays and spot the light on 5x5 cm2.
+The LEDs are placed above arrays and spot the light on 5x5 cm.
 The large PCB is moved by two-step motors providing precise positioning reference SiPM to scan the light field.
 To test all SiPMs on 16 arrays we have to provide 32 scans for 8x4 SiPM arrays.
-Each scan requires ~104 of acquisitions per SiPM which need about 30 minutes for a full scan of 16 arrays we need 4-6 months.
+Each scan requires ~10 of acquisitions per SiPM which need about 30 minutes for a full scan of 16 arrays.
+Including cooling down and current measurements, each batch is tested for 3 hours.
+To test all arrays we need 4-6 months.
 This technique allows the characterization of SiPM: PDE, Gain, Cross-talks, afterpulses, SPE, and IV-curve.
 The setup will be put into operation in 2023.
 We plan to finish testing during 2023-2024.